 Before buying any POKT, you should first ensure that you know how to store it safely.

-You can use the official wallet web app to create your wallet.
-Note: desktop and Ledger apps are in development.
-This documentation will be updated when they are available to use.
+You can use the official wallet web app to create and manage your wallet.

 The passphrase unlocks/decrypts an encrypted version of the private key that is stored in a Key File.
 Make sure to store your passphrase safely, if you lose it you will not be able to unlock your Key File.

 - Download the Key File by clicking the blue download icon and click Continue to open your account.

 If you accidentally click Back, as long as you downloaded your Key File and saved your passphrase, you will now be able to import your new wallet.

 Make sure to store your Key File safely, if you lose it you will only be able to use the Private Key method to import your wallet anywhere.
 The Key File is the more secure method of importing your wallet since it is encrypted by your passphrase.

 - Click “Reveal Private Key” then enter your passphrase again to reveal the Private Key for your wallet.

 Store your Private Key safely.
 This will be a second method for you to import your wallet in the event that you lose your Key File or passphrase.
 However, this is also less secure than the Key File since the Key File is encrypted by your passphrase.